 During the search, the curiosity has grown even greater and the relationship between Jerry and Annette more and more incredible.
 What happens to the two lovers when the door shuts at night?
 How uninhibited are they towards each other, after separate educations with so many prejudices?
 What is the effect of the pressure from without – in this case also the publicity – on their private life?

-- Director: Karin Junger
+- Directed by: Karin Junger

 - Cinematography: Peter Brugman